-The Financial Statements have been prepared in accordance with UK-adopted international Accounting Standards (IAS) and the requirements of the Companies Act 2006 as applicable to companies reporting under those standards and International Financial Reporting Standards (IFRS) adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union.
+The Financial Statements have been prepared in accordance with UK-adopted International Accounting Standards (IAS) and the requirements of the Companies Act 2006 as applicable to companies reporting under those standards and International Financial Reporting Standards (IFRS) adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union.
 On 31 December 2020 EU-adopted IFRS was brought into UK law and became UK-adopted International Accounting Standards, with future changes to IFRS being subject to endorsement by the UK Endorsement Board.
-The consolidated financial statements transitioned to UK-adopted international accounting standards for the linancial period beginning 1 January 2021.
+The consolidated financial statements transitioned to UK-adopted international accounting standards for the financial period beginning 1 January 2021.
 There was no impact or change in accounting policies from the transition.
-UK adopted International Accounting Standards differs in certain respects from International Financial Reporting Standards as adopted by the EU.
+UK adopted International Accounting Standards differs in certain respects from International Reporting Standards as adopted by the EU.
 The differences have no material impact on the Financial Statements for the periods presented, which therefore also comply with International Reporting Standards as adopted by the EU.
-In addition, the Group has also disclosed additional measures relating to the Best Practice Recommendations Guidelines issued by the EU and Note 12.
+In addition, the Group has also disclosed additional measures relating to the Best Practice Recommendations Guidelines issued by the EU.
+In addition, the Group has also disclosed additional measures relating to the Best Practice Recommendations Guidelines issued by the European Public Real Estate Association (EPRA) as appropriate, as discussed further in Note 2 and Note 12.